ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 ### Admin App

-It also creates an Admin App: multi-page, multi-table apps -- ready for **[business user agile collaboration](https://apilogicserver.github.io/Docs/Tech-AI/),** and back office data maintenance.
+It also creates an Admin App: multi-page, multi-table -- ready for **[business user agile collaboration](https://apilogicserver.github.io/Docs/Tech-AI/),** and back office data maintenance.
 This complements custom UIs created with the API.

-You can click Customer 2, see their Orders, and Items.
+You can click Customer 2, and see their Orders, and Items.

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/admin-app-initial.jpeg?raw=true">